-Payments from central government to other central government bodies are included in the working balance (WB) in EDP table 2A.
-In line net lending/net borrowing (B.9) all amounts, both total income and expenses, for each unit are included (because they are classified within general government in national accounts).
+Payments from central government to other central government bodies are included in the working balance in EDP table 2A.
+In the line net lending/net borrowing, total income and expenses for each unit are included because they are classified within central government in national accounts.
 The recording is accrual based on the same principle as for main central government units.
-The reporting referring to "net borrowing (-) or net lending (+) of other central government bodies" and the other adjustment line "OCGB appropriations in WB" are currently being reviewed and revisions will be implemented in the April 2016 reporting.
-(This is only a matter of presentation and only impacts the adjustment lines in EDP table 2A.
-It does not concern the B.9.)

-Methodological imputations/reclassifications relating to these units are reflected in B.9.
+Methodological imputations/reclassifications relating to these units are reflected in net lending/net borrowing.